 The Committee considers the deductibility of compensation when reviewing and approving pay levels and pay programs, but reserves the right to award compensation that is not deductible under 162(m) if it is determined to be in the best interests of Tredegar and our shareholders.
-At the present time, we are not at risk of losing a deduction under 162(m) because no individual covered by the law receives compensation in excess of \$1 million.
+In 2007, Mr. Gottwald's compensation exceeded the maximum deductible compensation under 162(m) by \$27,037.
+No other named executive officer received compensation in excess of \$1 million.

 As noted above, we attempt to operate in a manner that maintains an appropriate cost structure.
-As part of our efforts, we regularly review the accounting treatment of different forms of compensation, including the forms of awards available under the 2004 Plan, to determine which forms of awards, if any, (1) serve to motivate appropriately our executive officers to enhance shareholder value and (2) enable us to operate within an appropriate cost structure.
+As part of our efforts, we regularly review the accounting treatment of different forms of compensation, including the forms of awards available under the 2004 Plan, to determine which forms of awards, if any, (1)

+serve to motivate appropriately our executive officers to enhance shareholder value and (2) enable us to operate within an appropriate cost structure.